-In the fall of 2018, the Board of Education strengthened district policies relating to parental notification and rights; comprehensive health education; controversial issues; and parents role in the selection and evaluation of instructional materials.
+In the fall of 2018, the Board of Education strengthened district policies relating to parental notification and rights; comprehensive health education; controversial issues; and parents' role in the selection and evaluation of instructional materials.
 Revisions were codified to clearly place into policy the following specifics:

 - Explicitly allows opt-outs for parents/guardians pulling their student(s) from sexual health and HIV/AIDS prevention instruction.

-- Solidified the district’s implementation of comprehensive sex education instruction to only, once in middle school and once in high school.
+- Solidified the district’s implementation of comprehensive sex education instruction only, once in middle school and once in high school.
 For MVUSD, the instruction occurs in 8th grade science class and 9th grade health class.

 - Annual Notifications communicating parental rights in education.
 Additionally, MVUSD sends a 2nd notification about comprehensive sexual health instruction and the opt-out procedures for parents at least one month to two weeks prior to the time of instruction.

-- Instructional material review processes to include parent and community participation as well as opportunities for public review.
+- Instructional material review processes include parent and community participation as well as opportunities for public review.

-For more information, on each policy, please click the below linked files which have been annotated in the areas to show where parental rights are discussed:
+For more information on each policy, please click the linked files below which have been annotated in the areas to show where parental rights are discussed: